nonunknown/gdextension-creator/README.md

 # GDExtension Project Creator

-this is a script (currently only for linux) where you execute a script that generates a base project for your gdextension
+this is a script (currently only for linux) where you execute a script that generates a base project for your gdextension, it setups all base files needed for the most basic of gdextension.

 ## Installation